Chest reconstruction: Procedures

+A variety of procedures may be used for chest masculinization, depending on the patient's native anatomy and goals for surgery.
+Unlike in mastectomy or breast reduction, many patients prioritize flatness or masculinization over the preservation of function or sensation.
+Thus, many surgical procedures for chest masculinization aim to optimize the removal of breast tissue and maximize control over the appearance of the nipple-areolar complex, while minimizing visible scarring.
+Depending on the patient's chest size, the degree of excess skin, skin elasticity, and the position of the nipple-areolar complex (NAC), surgeons most commonly choose between three procedures: double incision, periareolar, and keyhole surgical approaches.
+However, many variants of these exist, depending on the patient's goals.

 Double incision

-One of the most common male chest reconstructive procedures, double incision involves an incision above and below the breast mass, the removal of the fatty and glandular tissue, and the closure of the skin.
+One of the most common chest reconstructive procedures, double incision, involves an incision above and below the breast mass, the removal of the fatty and glandular tissue, and the closure of the skin.
 This method leaves scars under the pectoral muscles, stretching from the underarms to the medial pectoral.

 Double incision is usually accompanied by free nipple grafts to make male-looking nipples.
-The areola and nipple is removed from the breast tissue, cutting away along the circumference and removing the top layer of flesh from the rest of the tissue.
+The areola and nipple are removed from the breast tissue, cutting away along the circumference and removing the top layer of flesh from the rest of the tissue.
 After the chest has been reconstructed, the nipples are grafted on in the appropriate male position.
 The areolae are often sized down as well as the nipples themselves, as female areolae are often larger in circumference and the nipples protrude farther.

 Nipple grafts are generally associated with double incision style chest reconstruction, but may be used in any reconstruction procedure if necessary.

 With nipple grafts comes the possibility of rejection.
 In such cases, the nipple is often tattooed back on cosmetically or further surgical procedures may be applied.

-Some sensation will usually return to the grafted nipples over time.
-However, the procedure severs the nerves that go into the nipple-areola and there is a substantial likelihood for loss of sensation.
+Sensation may return to the grafted nipples over time.
+However, the procedure severs the nerves that go into the nipple-areola and recipients may experience complete or partial loss of sensation.

 Keyhole

-To remove the glandular and fatty tissue which comprise the breast mass and the added skin that drapes the mass, there are three basic approaches.